benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 The strategy for migrations employed by this package lets the app code drive the database version.
 This cannot go well when there are a two clients with different versions trying to work with the database.

+> [!NOTE]
+> In general, when working with a central database, down migrations are probably not what you are looking for.
+>
-_In general, when working with a central database, down migrations are probably not what you are looking for.
-Imagine you made a mistake in your up migration -- what's the likelihood that your down migration is still correct?
-Could it not bring your database into an undefined state?
-Rollback and roll forward are more appropriate solutions here._
+> Imagine you made a mistake in your up migration -- what's the likelihood that your down migration is still correct?
+> Could it not bring your database into an undefined state?
+> Rollback and roll forward are more appropriate solutions here.

 ## Usage